LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 :math:`\|T_n\| < 1` since this norm includes the user-specified
 tolerances.
-If this error test passes, the step is considered successful, and the estimate is subsequently used to determine the next step size, the algorithms used for this purpose are described below in section :numref:`Mathematics.Adaptivity.ErrorControl`.
+If this error test passes, the step is considered successful, and the estimate is subsequently used to determine the next step size, the algorithms used for this purpose are described in :numref:`ARKODE.Mathematics.Adaptivity`.
 If the error test fails, the step is rejected and a new step size :math:`h'` is then computed using the same error controller as for successful steps.
 A new attempt at the step is made, and the error test is repeated.
 If